Commonwealth marine reserves - Background

 - Final marine bioregional plans and marine reserve network proposals

-- Proclamation of networks of new Commonwealth marine reserves
+- Proclamation of Commonwealth marine reserves

 Bioregional Profiles were released for the South-west Marine Region in October 2007, the North-west and North Marine Regions in November 2008, and East Marine Region in May 2009 (the East Marine Region comprised both the Temperate East and Coral Sea Marine Regions).
 Bioregional Profiles for these marine regions were developed using a variety of information including scientific papers, commissioned reports, industry performance reporting, census data and expert advice.
 A large number of scientists, managers/regulators, industry representatives and other stakeholders were involved in the preparation of each bioregional profile through workshops, meetings, and targeted data-gathering projects.